ansible/ansible-documentation/docs/docsite/rst/getting_started/get_started_playbook.rst

   You should always use descriptive names that make it easy to verify and troubleshoot playbooks.

 * The ``Gather Facts`` task runs implicitly.
-  By default Ansible gathers information about your inventory that it can use in the playbook.
+  By default, Ansible gathers information about your inventory that it can use in the playbook.

 * The status of each task.
   Each task has a status of ``ok`` which means it ran successfully.